forestdb/forestdb.org/models/lda.md

 model-tags: language, hierarchical models
 ---

-A model that can be used to discover the topics of documents [@Blei:2003tn; @churchwiki].
+LDA is a model that can be used to discover the topics of documents.

     (define vocabulary (append '(bear wolf)'(python prolog)))